UMAprotocol/docs/docs/developers/bots.md

 Running on mainnet involves first repeating the [funding accounts](#funding-accounts) section on the main Ethereum network to acquire collateral to fund the liquidator and disputer bots.

-**2) Updating the EMP address to point to mainnet expiring multi party contract**
+**2) Updating the EMP address to point to mainnet ExpiringMultiParty contract**

-Update your environment configuration `EMP_ADDRESS` to refer to the mainnet address of the expiring multiparty contract you want to monitor.
+Update your environment configuration `EMP_ADDRESS` to refer to the mainnet address of the ExpiringMultiParty contract you want to monitor.

 <!-- TODO: add a link to another docs page that outlines the EMP address for all mainnet deployments -->